lineartimer/WebAppStarterPack/doc/notes.md

 Resources in a VNet can communicate outbound to the Internet by default.
 Inbound communication can be done by assigning the resource a public IP address.
 In a VNet, resources can communicate with each other securely within the cloud.
 NSGs can filter traffic between subnets.
 A VNet can have subnets (e.g. for web tier or database tier).

 The automatically created NetworkWatcherRG resource group can be deleted from Subsription -> Resource Visualizer then click on the Network Watcher and then on its containing resource group.
-From there both the network watcher and the resource group can be deleted.
+From there, both the network watcher and the resource group can be deleted.

 NAT gateways are only needed for outbound access.

 Container Registries don't need to be put in a VNet because it's a managed service, so Microsoft handles everything from networking to security.

+### Subnets

+Some network administrators/policies at some companies prefer reserving the first subnet (e.g., 10.0.0.0/24) for a Gateway subnet for VPN as a best practice although Azure doesn't mandate it.

+Subnets for container apps need to be delagated to the Microsoft.App/environments service.

 ### Private Endpoints